What types of manuscripts do you want?

-*3-4 passes (on average) is usually what it takes to get the manuscript ready for proofreading.
+*In my experience it takes 3-4 passes (on average) to get the manuscript ready for proofreading.
+Sometimes more, sometimes less.

 What are your rates?

 Rates depend on the service chosen and are calculated based on word count, not page count.
-Manuscripts 100,000 words or longer will be charged a premium starting at 25% and increasing every 5,000 words.
+Manuscripts 100,000 words or longer take longer to edit and will be charged a premium starting at 25% and increasing every 5,000 words.